vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/nsx/Get-NSXLBDetails.md

 ## Description

 The `Get-NSXLBDetails` cmdlet gets the IP addresses of the VIPs and pool members for the NSX Load Balancer for VMware Aria.
-The cmdlet connects to SDDC Manager using the -server, -user, and -password values to retrive the NSX load balancer configurationn.
+The cmdlet connects to SDDC Manager using the -server, -user, and -password values to retrieve the NSX load balancer configuration.

 ## Examples